 The 1980's.
 A decade with Folk out of fashion and the band having young families to raise or lots of outside business interests.
-The Band reformed in 1980 after its only period of non existence.
-However, the band in the 80's was never more than a part time job for the members, but they still toured in every year apart from 1983, released 3 studio albums and had multiple tours of Australia and the US.
+The Band reformed in 1980 after its only period of non-existence and the early 80's especially was never more than a part time job for the members.
+They still managed to tour the UK every year apart from 1983, released 3 studio albums and had multiple tours of Australia and the US.
 Without doubt the hardest period to get information and there are a few gaps.

-The band themselves were struggling with Solo efforts, with probably none being as successful as they would have liked.
+The band themselves were struggling with Solo efforts, with none being as successful as they would have liked.
 This offer gave them the opportunity to explore their own songwriting in a band setting that had a better chance of success.
 They also decided that it would be a shame not to tour with the new album.

 Apparently the the band wanted Mike Batt to produce new album but he was taking 2 years off music, sailing around the world.
 They got in Gus Dudgeon, long time producer for Elton John.